apache/cloudstack-documentation/source/adminguide/autoscale_with_virtual_router.rst

    deployed by using a template and when it comes up, the application should be up and running.

--  Create an Isolated network and a load balancer rule without any VM.
+-  Create an Isolated network using a network offering which supports VM AutoScaling, acquire a new IP address (it will be used as Source NAT of the network) and create a load balancer rule without any VM.
+   For more information, see `“Configure Guest Traffic in an Advanced Zone”
+   <networking_and_traffic.html#configure-guest-traffic-in-an-advanced-zone>`_ ,
-   For more information, see `“Adding a Load Balancer Rule”
+   `“Acquiring a New IP Address” <networking_and_traffic.html#acquiring-a-new-ip-address>`_ and `“Adding a Load Balancer Rule” <networking_and_traffic.html#adding-a-load-balancer-rule>`_.
-   <networking_and_traffic.html#adding-a-load-balancer-rule>`_.

    .. note::
       There is a known issue when CloudStack collects memory statistics from VMs on KVM hosts, see https://github.com/apache/cloudstack/pull/6358 .
-      To get memory statistics on KVM hosts, please add the following line to /etc/cloudstack/agent/agent.properties and restart cloudstack-agent:
+      To get memory statistics on KVM hosts, please add the following line to /etc/cloudstack/agent/agent.properties and restart cloudstack-agent (5/10/60 are tested ok):

         vm.memballoon.stats.period = <Interval in seconds to get VM stats on KVM host>